 Located on the western side of the Chihuahua Desert, the city has a semi-arid climate.
-Winters in the city are mild and with average daytime temperatures of 17 degrees.
-January is the coldest month in the city with an average temperature of 2 degrees but little rain.
-Snow is limited to one or two falls during the year, even though temperatures can fall as low as -10 due to the action of cold fronts.
+Winters in the city are mild with average daytime temperatures of 62 degrees Fahrenheit.
+January is the coldest month in the city with an average temperature of 35 degrees but little rain.
+Snow is limited to one or two falls during the year, even though temperatures can fall as low as 14 degrees due to the action of cold fronts.
 There is scant rain from December to March, and this is only for a few days each year.

 Chihuahua is home to the Museo Casa Juarez, Central Park El Palomar, several mansions that are a great option for day trips and the well known Dancing Fountains.
 There are several shopping malls in the area which sell locally made and other goods.
 The city has a good selection of bars, restaurants and night clubs to enjoy after dark.
 If you’re a golf enthusiast, enjoy a round or two with friends before heading to one of the many restaurants in the area, offering fine Mexican or contemporary cuisine.

 Your hotel can arrange transport for you so that you can enjoy sightseeing in comfort and style.
 Always be careful when touring on foot or by bicycle in secluded areas.